coactum/moodle-mod_discourse/README.md

 ## Incompatibilities ##
 - Incompatible with 3rd party plugin block_sharing_cart (https://moodle.org/plugins/block_sharing_cart).
 If you try to copy a DisCourse with the Sharing-Cart it may create an incomplete and unusable DisCourse.

-## Changelog ##
-- [1.2.0]:
-    - [Bugfix]: Deleting expired contexts via Moodle privacy mechanism now deletes all groups and groupings of a DisCourse (the grouping wich id is stored for the instance in the table mod_discourse and its groups).
-    - [Bugfix]: Deleting the whole plugin now removes all groupings connected with DisCourses (and all groups in this groupings).
-    - [Bugfix]: Renaming a DisCourse (in the edit settings, not via the quick edit option in the course) now renames groups and groupings connected with the DisCourse to its new name.
-    - [Bugfix]: Manual renaming of groups wont break the display of the shortened group names anymore.
-    - [Bugfix]: For DisCourse groups messaging is now enabled by default.
-    - [Bugfix]: If an invalid groupingid is stored for a DisCourse or the grouping stored for a DisCourse is deleted, other course groups are not displayed in the DisCourse anymore.
-    - [Feature]: Added possibility to backup and restore DisCourses via Moodle backup api.
-        - [Note]: If you restore a DisCourse within its original course Moodle does not create new groupings and groups.
-So no grouping is assigned with the new DisCourse and no participants or submissions are recreated.
-        - [Note]: Incompatible with 3rd party plugin block_sharing_cart (https://moodle.org/plugins/block_sharing_cart).
-If you try to copy a DisCourse with the Sharing-Cart it may create an incomplete and unusable DisCourse.
-    - [Feature]: DisCourses can now be included in the course reset.
-    - [Versions]: Tested for Moodle 3.9, 3.10, 3.11 and 4.0
-        - [Note]: Still uses old icon in Moodle 4.0
-        - [Known issue]: Minor display issues with some themes in Moodle 4.0 if sidebars are open and display is too small
-        - [Known issue]: After duplicating an activity in Moodle 4.0 Moodle returns the wrong activity allowed groups (for the original activity).
-In this case no groups but an error message is shown and the activity cant be used correctly.
-Teachers may just wait a few minutes, rename an activity in the course or contact the moodle administrator to clear the moodle cache to fix this issue.